danielharrell/SumLect2015/Lost_Idea_LA.md

 it is on this very point that we can begin to find something deeply misconceived in

-sk how
-we are freed by content rather than bound to it, he same suspicion that we might be bound to content rather than
+What liberal education frees us for has to survive the self if the self can die for it, but this would suggest it is indeed a matter of subjects rather than the self. sk how we are freed by content rather than bound to it, he same suspicion that we might be bound to content rather than